TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

 Another good habit is to use "page" as the top-level object name for the content-page on a website.

-Most of this codes is executed in the PHP-script *typo3/sysext/cms/tslib/class.tslib\_pagegen.php.*
+Most of this code is executed in the PHP-script *typo3/sysext/frontend/Classes/Page/PageGenerator.php* (typo3/sysext/cms/tslib/class.tslib\_pagegen.php).

 .. ### BEGIN~OF~TABLE ###